influxdata/telegraf/plugins/outputs/datadog/README.md

 cannot be sent over JSON, namely NaN and Inf, are ignored.

-Enabling the `should_rate_counts` will convert `count` metrics to `rate` and divide it by the `rate_interval`.
-This will allow telegraf to run alongside current Datadog agents.
+Enabling the `should_rate_counts` will convert `count` metrics to `rate` and divide it by the `rate_interval` before submitting to Datadog.
+This allows telegraf to submit metrics alongside Datadog agents.
+Note that this only supports metrics ingested via `inputs.statsd` given the dependency on the `metric_type` tag it creates.
+There is only support for `counter` metrics, and `count` values from `timing` and `histogram` metrics.

 [metrics]: https://docs.datadoghq.com/api/v1/metrics/#submit-metrics
 [apikey]: https://app.datadoghq.com/account/settings#api